praisethemoon/cgraph/README.md

 - Derivative calculations
 - GPU BLAS Implentations (cuBLAS probably)
 - Multithreaded implentation
-- Analyze graph to optimize calculations i.e `A^T.xB` is three operations that can be reduced to one in BLAS.
+- Analyze graph to optimize calculations i.e `A^T.xB` is 3 three operations expression that can be reduced to one operation in BLAS.
 - Graph plotting and visualization
-- Switch to LuaJIT
+- Switch to LuaJIT instead of Lua API
 - Travis CI

 ### Dependencies included within the source code: